-State 1 Longleaf Pine Woodlands
+State 1 Longleaf Pine Uplands

 On this site, this vegetation community ranges from an open overstory to a nearly closed canopy.
-Fire helps to establish and maintain a more open canopy, but, on this site, some locations with a frequent fire return interval maintain a nearly closed canopy of mixed pine and oak.
+This longleaf pine type on clay soils is characterized by a dense shrub layer and a sparce to absent herbaceous layer.
+Fire helps to establish and maintain a more open canopy, but, on this moist site, some locations with a frequent fire return interval maintain a nearly closed canopy.
 This vegetation community on this site is exceptionally rare today, due mostly to landuse conversion to agriculture.
 (Peat and Allard, 1993; Schafale and Weakley, 1990)